-planning period.
-Table 13-4 shows that 77.9 percent of the ARR MW are based on generation inside the zone where the ARR load is located and 22.1 percent of the ARR MW are based on generation outside the zone where the ARR load is located, compared to only 9.8 percent of congestion resulting from constraints inside of the zone that load is located, and 90.2 percent of congestion resulting from constraints outside if the zone that load is located during the 2022/2023 planning period (see Table 13-52).
+Table 13-52 shows that, for the 2023/2024 planning period, 77.9 percent of the ARR MW are based on generation inside the zone where the ARR load is located and 22.1 percent of the ARR MW are based on generation outside the zone where the ARR load is located.
+In contrast, only 14.4 percent of congestion resulted from constraints inside the zone where load is located and 85.6 percent of congestion resulted from constraints outside the zone where load is located during the 2023/2024 planning period.
 This illustrates one of the fundamental issues with the path based approach which originated in a cost of service design where most load was served by generation in the same zone as load.
 In fact, in the PJM market, which operates as an integrated network, a significant proportion of congestion results from constraints that are not in the same zone as load.
-The path based approach cannot reflect the actual congestion paid by load.
+The path based approach cannot and does not reflect the actual congestion paid by load.

-Table 13-4 Share of ARRs that source in/out of load zone: 2023/2024 planning period
+Table 13-4 Share of ARRs that source in/out of load zone: 2024/2025 planning period